Windows-10-8/fearlessloader/README.md

 # How it work
-Now, it download from my hosting the updated dll everytime and  it will inject using manualmap.
+Now, it download from my hosting the updated dll everytime and  it will inject using LoadLibrary.
 Future updates will comprends: *inject from byte array* (MORE SECURE METHOD), ecrypting name and pass (security)

 # Helpers